itlackey/giv_py/docs/architecture.md

 4. **Execution Flow and Error Handling**:
    - The main `giv.sh` script identifies the subcommand and executes the corresponding `.sh` file from the `commands` folder.
    - If the subcommand script is not found, an error message is displayed with a list of available subcommands.
    - All subcommands now include improved error handling: missing dependencies, invalid config, or failed AI calls are surfaced to the user with clear messages and exit codes.
-Optional dependencies (e.g., Glow, Ollama, GitHub CLI) are checked at runtime, and warnings are issued if unavailable.
+Optional dependencies (e.g., Glow, GitHub CLI) are checked at runtime, and warnings are issued if unavailable.

 This modular structure ensures that each subcommand is self-contained and easy to maintain, while shared functionality is centralized for reuse.
 The ongoing migration aims to further unify subcommand logic and reduce duplication.
 ## Testing and Error Handling